Level 3 Learning and Development Practitioner Apprenticeship

 Funding

 The Learning and Development Practitioner Apprenticeship costs £6,000.
-You can get 95-100% funding available so you’ll only have to pay a minimum of 5% (£300).
-This includes the CIPD Level 3 Foundation Certificate in People Practice qualification at no additional cost.
+You can get 95-100% funding available so you’ll only have to pay a maximum of 5% (£300) for the apprenticeship.
 To access this funding, all employers must have a digital apprenticeship account.

 Level 3 Learning & Development Practitioner Apprenticeship